 - § Read ahead AND frequently review what we've already covered.
-Evidence suggests that cramming is virtually always unsuccessful. - § Take advantage of the resources provided to you: Lecture time, office hours, on- campus tutors (Our course volunteers Shad and Andrew, tutors in Laidley Hall and grad students in the Science Building), and online tools associated with your textbook. - S Ask questions in class!
+Evidence suggests that cramming is virtually always unsuccessful. - § Take advantage of the resources provided to you: Lecture time, office hours, oncampus tutors in the biology department, and online tools associated with your textbook. - S Ask questions in class!
 Students who participate actively tend to do better than those who don't.
 There are no silly questions!
-Your questions tell me what you need clarified right away, and often lead to interesting discussions. - S Develop a strategy that works for you: Avoid 'going through the motions'; Set aside proper study time and use it well; Set up a study group that is reliable and effective; Set aside time to attend tutoring hours or office hours. - Se watchful of potential bad weather, etc... that might keep you at home (particularly if you are a commuter).
+Your questions tell me what you need clarified right away, and often lead to interesting discussions. - S Develop a strategy that works for you: Avoid 'going through the motions'; Set aside proper study time and use it well; Set up a study group that is reliable and effective; Set aside time to attend tutoring hours or office hours. - § Be watchful of potential bad weather, etc... that might keep you at home (particularly if you are a commuter).
 Plan ahead to have materials with you so that you can study in the event of a major disruption to our schedule. - § If you feel overwhelmed, come see me right away.
 I can't help you if I don't know that you need help.
 Seek help long before your exam, so that you can make necessary changes to your study habits. - § Be considerate of your classmates, your lecturer, and your lab instructor.
 Be on time so that we can leave on time.
 Respect your classmates' questions.
 Respect their need for relative quiet during class.
 Respect my time and effort.
-Stay engaged until we dismiss each day.

-- § Pay attention to your health and take care of yourself!
+Stay engaged until we dismiss each day. - § Pay attention to your health and take care of yourself!
 Manage your physical and mental stress.
 Seek help before you get completely overwhelmed.
 I can point you toward resources on campus. - § In short, be actively involved in your education!
 We're here to help, but the person who is impacted most by your progress, and is most responsible for your progress is.....YOU.
 Don't waste your chance.